 - Learn about Southern Thailand cooking with island chef Mina in her traditional Thai house by the market

 The layout of the resort means that there’s space for everyone.
 Families can spread out, without the worry of disturbing other guests.
-The pool has a step around three sides that is good for paddling, and the beach slopes gently into the sea and has a couple of swings too.
+The pool has a step around 3 sides that is good for paddling, and the beach slopes gently into the sea and has a couple of swings too.
 There's a large grassy area, perfect for relaxed football games.
 Nothing is too much trouble for staff, from blankets at dinner for weary mini-travellers to beach toys appearing at your lounger.

 Family friendly accommodation:

-The spacious Family Beach Villas are ideal for groups of 4-6, with two doubles and room for extra beds.
+The spacious Family Beach Villas are ideal for groups of 4-6, with 2 doubles and room for extra beds.
 Bathrooms are large with outdoor showers and tubs.
 We recommend the Beachfront Family Beach Villa, as it has even more privacy and opens out onto its own private stretch of beach.
 Beach Villa Suites are also suitable for a family of 3.
 The rooms come with fans, air-con and mosquito nets.